 [Section 32A inserted by No. 68 of 2004 s.
 41.]

-33. Registered manager
+33. Registered manager, appointment and functions of

 (1) Before mining operations begin at a mine, the principal employer must appoint a registered manager for the mine and subsequently must ensure that at all times a registered manager is appointed for the mine.